 Ports aren’t abundant on tablets, though there are still different ones to help you get connected.
 Here are some of the most common:

-- A Universal Serial Bus (USB), microUSB or USB Type-Cport lets you connect external hard drives, memory sticks, computers, and chargers to your tablet.
+- A Universal Serial Bus (USB), microUSB or USB-C port lets you connect external hard drives, memory sticks, computers, and chargers to your tablet.

-- The Lightning connectoris a port created by Apple for its mobile devices.
+- The Lightning connector is a port created by Apple for its mobile devices.
 Its primary use is for charging the device, but it can also be used to connect peripherals via accessory cables and adapters.
-The 4th generation iPad and the iPad mini are both outfitted with the Lightning connector, and it’s the only port found on these tablets.
+Apple outfits most iPads (and iPad mini) with the Lightning connector, though it is no longer exclusive, now that the iPad Pro is equipped with USB-C.

-Like smartphones, certain tablets and iPads can also connect to a network offered by a wireless carrier.
-Tablets with built-in 3G and LTE can go beyond only Wi-Fi and connect to the Internet no matter where you are, so you can always access e-mail, download apps, and check your social networks.
-Some carriers offer data-only plans made for tablets, and sometimes even contract-free, so you can stay online as often as you need.
+Tablets with built-in LTE can go beyond only Wi-Fi and connect to the Internet no matter where you are, so you can always access email, download apps, and check your social networks.
+Some carriers offer data-only plans made for tablets, sometimes even contract-free, to stay online as often as you need.

 Tablet and iPad Accessories